-Let $\Omega$ be a Polish space.
-We consider the probability space $(\Omega,\cF,\bP)$, where $\cF$ is the completion of the Borel $\sigma$-algebra of $\Om$ with respect to $\bP$.
-Let $\theta$ be an invertible ergodic transformation with respect to the probability measure $\bP$.
+Throughout this paper, let $(\Omega,\cF,\bP)$ be a probability space, where $\Omega$ is a Polish space, $\bP$ is a Borel probability measure and $\cF$ is the completion of the Borel $\sigma$-algebra of $\Om$ with respect to $\bP$; and let $\theta$ be an invertible ergodic transformation on $\Omega$ with respect to the probability measure $\bP$.